Code-Institute-Submissions/Ksson96-betate_MarResub/README.md

-BetaEx
+# BetaEx

-BetaEx is an sign up portal for the casual gamer looking to apply to a beta testing program aimed at providing game developers with sufficient testers for the development of their upcoming games.
+BetaEx is an sign up portal for the casual gamer looking to apply to a beta testing program in collaboration with game studios in order to provide game developers with sufficient feedback for the development of their upcoming games.
+In return, applicants will be rewarded with redeemable game codes.

-# The "We" Forum

-The "We" Forum is a forum website aimed at building a community of people where users are able to share and discuss common interests and topics.

 ## Table of Contents